 Service Learning Trips

-In the coming winter, HKUST Connect has arranged for you service learning trips to Cambodia, Nepal, and a workcamp in Tai O.
+In the coming summer, HKUST Connect has arranged for you service learning trips to

 Click here for more details.